Forex Broker Reviews 2021 List

 - Festival Bonus: During different festivals like Christmas, Black Friday, Thanks, Giving Day or any other national festival brokers usually announce different bonus schemes on trading.

 Besides these bonuses, brokers often announce bonuses to retail traders in terms of their loyalty.
 Additionally, they arrange some promotional contests and the winners get an exclusive bonus for retail trading.

 After reading these broker types, you might be confused among the terms like brokers, market makers & ECN.
 Here are there differences between them:

 - Brokers host the whole trading process.
 They forward customer’s instruction to market makers; after the execution, they collect the data & update the profile of the retail traders.
 For each trade, brokers charge a small commission as their fee.

 - ECN doesn’t execute any trade.
-Rather they make a bridge among the market makers where the market makers transmit the valid price for a certain volume to ECN, STP, or other third party liquidity service provider.
+Rather they make a bridge among the market makers where the market makers transmit the valid price for a certain volume to ECN, STP, or other third-party liquidity service providers.
 Then, ECN spread that price to its whole network & retail traders can see the rate.

 According to the opinion of many people, forex is a boring and highly risky trading industry.
 But different research & statistics show that in most cases, failure of choosing the right broker results in all these boredoms & risks.
 Otherwise, FX trading is the most captivating virtual industry for business-minded people around the world.

 For that reason, we tried our best to enlighten you with these broker selection features above so that your journey to FX trading becomes more fascinating.
 So, try to check these factors when reading forex broker reviews and ensure safe & sound forex trading.
 Godspeed.